Utsa-106/ADMS-Railway-Ticket-System/README.md

 * `index.html` - The main interface.
 * `style.css` - Custom styling and animations.
 * `script.js` - Core logic and functionality.
-* `/v2` - Updated version with Route and Time management.